JeffDeCola/my-cheat-sheets/software/development/development-environments/virtualbox-cheat-sheet/README.md

 Pain in the butt,

-Step 1.
-Windows.
+Step 1 - Windows

 First setup a shared network printer on Windows.
 Must also use a private network.

-Step 2.
-Get some software loaded on ubuntu.
+Step 2 - Get some software loaded on ubuntu

 ```bash
 sudo apt-get install lsb